valkey-io/valkey-doc/docs/interact/transactions.md

 ## WATCH explained

 So what is `WATCH` really about?
-It is a command that will make the `EXEC` conditional: we are asking Redis to perform the transaction only if none of the `WATCH`ed keys were modified.
-This includes modifications made by the client, like write commands, and by Redis itself, like expiration or eviction.
+It is a command that will make the `EXEC` conditional: we are asking Valkey to perform the transaction only if none of the `WATCH`ed keys were modified.
+This includes modifications made by the client, like write commands, and by Valkey itself, like expiration or eviction.
 If keys were modified between when they were `WATCH`ed and when the `EXEC` was received, the entire transaction will be aborted instead.

 **NOTE**
-* In Redis versions before 6.0.9, an expired key would not cause a transaction to be aborted.
+* In Redis OSS versions before 6.0.9, an expired key would not cause a transaction to be aborted.
 [More on this](https://github.com/redis/redis/pull/7920)
 * Commands within a transaction won't trigger the `WATCH` condition since they are only queued until the `EXEC` is sent.